stevana/stateful-pbt-with-fakes/README-unprocessed.md

   | otherwise = return (Map.adjust (\fq -> fq { fqElems = fqElems fq ++ [i] }) q s, ())
 ```

-We can add the counterexample that we got as a regression test to our testsuite
+We can add the counterexample that we got as a regression test to our test suite
 as follows:

 ```haskell